himanshusin/himanshusin.github.io/about.md

 ![]({{ site.url }}/images/selfie2.jpg){:style="float: left;margin-right: 7px;margin-top: 7px; margin-bottom: 7px; margin-left: 7px; width: 200px"}

-I'm Himanshu and I'm a data scientist with [Infogix Inc.](http://infogix.com) currently working on projects that are aimed to  reduce customer fraud, reduce churn, detect anomaly , and identify best customer to be onboarded.
-I majorly work with telcom orders and insurance claims data.
+I'm Himanshu and I'm a data scientist,  currently working on projects that are aimed to  reduce customer fraud, reduce churn, detect anomaly , and identify best customer to be onboarded.

 I use machine learning to solve business problem and I enjoy playing around with data of all sorts.